 A large proportion of the Pleinmont headland was covered by the coastal artillery Battery Generaloberst Dollmann.
 Many of the fortifications can still be seen today.
 This bunker was the Leistand or Command Post.
 It has two underground levels.
 Above ground is the range finder position with a huge square concrete roof.
 A ladder provided access to the plotting room below.

 Address: Pleinmont point, off Rue de la Trigale.

 Perry's Guide: 32C4

 Parking: Public car park off Rue de la Trigale.

 Bus Routes: 11, 91, 111

 Stutzpunkt Rotenstein (Fort Hommet) was a heavily defended headland with 12 German defensive structures.
 One bunker, which was built to house a 60cm searchlight was transformed in the by Hubert (Bert) Le Galloudec who created a shrine within the bunker, decorated with shells collected from local beaches.
-Beginning in 2005 the "Friends of the Le Galloudec Shrine", in conjunction with the Culture and Leisure Department, have worked to restore the shrine.
+Beginning in 2005 the "Friends of the Le Galloudec Shrine", in conjunction with the Guernsey Museum, have worked to restore the shrine.

 Address: Hommet headland, Castel.

 Perry's Guide: 13E1

 Bus Routes: 61, 91, 111